mysteriousdeee/NLP_ML/README.md

 #### Grid-search
 Exhastively search all parameter combinations in a guven grid to determine the best model.
 Set different hyperparameter values.

+### Gradient Boosting
+Gradient boosting is a powerful algorithm which can be used for both classfication or regression problems, it is also an ensemble method takes an iterative approach to create a strong learner from several weak learners.
+It uses decision trees, placing heavier weight on the decisions it got wrong.

+In Gradient boosting, the following occurs:
+- Iterative training
++ Weighted voting for final prediction
++ Tuning and easy overfitting
+- Longer training time
+* Harder to tune

+Overall it is a more powerful classifier, accepts various input types.

 ___
 ### Others
 $ echo "project" > /dev/null